Azure/azure-event-hubs-for-kafka/tutorials/oauth/java/managedidentity/README.md

 * Set Java Authentication and Authorization Service (JAAS) configuration to OAuthBearerLoginModule

    `sasl.jaas.config=org.apache.kafka.common.security.oauthbearer.OAuthBearerLoginModule required;`
-* Set login callback handler
+* Set login callback handler.
+This is the authentication handler which is responsible to complete oauth flow and return an access token.

    `sasl.login.callback.handler.class=CustomAuthenticateCallbackHandler;`